zanminkian/git-validator/README.md

 ## Motivation

-In a project, setting up `husky`, `eslint`, `lint-staged`, and `commitlint` is too tedious.
+In a project, setting up `husky`, `eslint`, `prettier`, `lint-staged`, and `commitlint` is too tedious.
 There are too many steps and too many config files.
 Now, you can replace them in your project with this all-in-one package.

 ## Features